 The Compensation Committee of the Company's Board of Directors has furnished the following report on Executive Compensation in accordance with the rules and regulations of the Securities and Exchange Commission.
-This report outlines the duties of the Committee with respect to executive compensation, the various components of the Company's compensation program for executive officers and other key employees, and the basis on which the 1998 compensation was determined for the executive officers of the Company, with particular detail given to the 1998 compensation for the Company's Chief Executive Officer.
+This report outlines the duties of the Committee with respect to executive compensation, the various components of the Company's compensation program for executive officers and other key employees, and the basis on which the 1999 compensation was determined for the executive officers of the Company, with particular detail given to the 1999 compensation for the Company's Chairman of the Board and Chief Executive Officers.